paulocode/picostation_faq/README.md

 Early 2023 to Mid 2023

 ## Compatible PSX models?
-Same with xStation, PU-8 and PU-18.
+Same with xStation: PU-8 and PU-18.

 ## Does it need soldering?
 Yes, and pin lifting.